JayYeung/cal-webring/CONTRIBUTING.md

    },
 ```

-3. Copy this snippet into your site, replacing `YOUR_URL_HERE` with the same URL you used in step 2:
+3. Copy this snippet into the homepage of your site, replacing `YOUR_URL_HERE` with the same URL you used in step 2:

 ```html
    <div style="font-family: monospace; font-size: 12px;">